-I love what we do at meditation conferences, and most of those speakers talk about Buddhism.
-We meditate, and we let go of suffering – our middle-class, first-world version of “suffering”, anyway.
+I really enjoy what we do at meditation conferences, and those speakers all talk about Buddhism.
+We meditate, and let go of suffering – our middle-class, first-world version of “suffering”, anyway.
 We spend time awash in compassion – self-compassion, mostly, but also compassion for others.
 Afterwards, we stretch and shake out the kinks and smile at the person next to us, and get on with the lecture for the day.

 And I am totally there!
 It’s fun, if you enjoy that kind of thing, which I do.
 It’s physically nourishing, and mentally refreshing.
 It’s all about love and oneness, love and self-acceptance.
 All you need is love.

 Except – that’s not Buddhism.
 That’s our fun, Americanized version of Buddhism.